 - 1. Build a direct absorption spectroscopy setup. - 2.
 Perform measurement. - 3.
 Analyze the recorded absorption line (spectrum).
 Estimate the signal-to-noise ratio? - 4.
 Use Beer-Lambert's law to calculate the oxygen concentration.
-Peak absorption crosssections are given in Table 1 (on page 4). - 5.
+Correct peak absorption cross-section, similar to those given in Table 1, will be provided during the laboratory exercise. - 5.
 Move the detector closer to the laser.
 What happens to the signal?
 When does the signal disappear?